Back to portfolioSold out

 The Rooftop

 Both penthouses deliver a full private rooftop room — a paved platform, a grill kitchen, and a headhouse that keeps the stair out of the weather.
-The view at 2424 runs clean across Logan Square to the downtown skyline.
+The view from the north-side penthouse runs clean across Logan Square to the downtown skyline.

 01/04 frames